Deep BSVIEs Parametrization and Learning-Based Applications: Applications

 \subsubsection{Numerical Implementation}

-We now present the numerical results obtained by applying the neural network-based algorithm described in Section \ref{sec:algo} to the example in Section \ref{sec:example}, which admits explicit expressions and thus provides a convenient benchmark to evaluate the accuracy of our numerical method.
+We now present the numerical results obtained by applying the neural network-based algorithm described in Section \ref{sec:algo} to the example in Section \ref{sec:example} with dimension $d=5$, which admits explicit expressions and thus provides a convenient benchmark to evaluate the accuracy of our numerical method.
+The network was trained on a GPU (AMD Instinct MI250X), and the typical training time for the presented example was approximately $9$ minutes.